octobercms/docs/3.x/cms/ajax/javascript-api.md

     ...
 ```

 The second argument of the `request` method is the options object.
 You can use any option and method compatible with the [jQuery AJAX function](http://api.jquery.com/jQuery.ajax/).
-The following options are specific for the October framework:
+The following options are specific for the October CMS framework.

 Option | Description
 ------------- | -------------
-**update** | an object, specifies a list partials and page elements (as CSS selectors) to update: {'partial': '#select'}.
+**update** | an object, specifies a list partials and page elements (as CSS selectors) to update: `{'partial': '#select'}`.
 If the selector string is prepended with the `@` symbol, the content received from the server will be appended to the element, instead of replacing the existing content.
 **confirm** | the confirmation string.
 If set, the confirmation is displayed before the request is sent.
 If the user clicks the Cancel button, the request cancels.
 **data** | an optional object specifying data to be sent to the server along with the form data: {var: 'value'}.
 When `files` is true, you may also include files to be uploaded in this object by using [`Blob` objects](https://developer.mozilla.org/en-US/docs/Web/API/Blob).
 To specify the filename of any `Blob` objects, simply set the `filename` property on the `Blob` object.
 (Ex. `var blob = new Blob(variable); blob.filename = 'test.txt'; var data = {'uploaded_file': blob};`)
 **redirect** | string specifying an URL to redirect the browser to after the successful request.